I hear the drums echo in the night ~ Toto: Africa

 Experience: abundant elephant herds and spectacular waterfall.

 Added value: large elephant herds, a joy to observe in their group interactions from close up.
-They are attracted to the Chobe River to drink, so game viewing is a combination of water-based and land-based experiences.
-Another plus is that it is close to the spectacular Victoria Falls and easily accessible by scheduled flights.
+They are attracted to the gentle, winding Chobe River to drink, so game viewing is a combination of water-based and land-based experiences.
+A big plus is its proximity to the spectacular Victoria Falls, with its easy access via scheduled flights.
 A bit more …

 Luangwa Valley, Zambia